What we're up to

 While in Olympia we bought a used Itasca Navion motorhome and over the next four years spent a total of 12 months on the road, crisscrossing the western US, and into Canada and Mexico.
 It was a wonderful experience: beautiful country, satisfying hikes, and friends here and there.
 We thought of this as our third life.

-But when we started to repeat our routes, we decided it was time for something else, a fourth life, this time in the city, specifically the Ballard neighborhood in Seattle, and now in an apartment rather than our own home.
-Now someone else, the management, can take care of everything.
-We're on a stationary cruise of indeterminate duration.
+But when we started to repeat our routes, we decided it was time for something else, a fourth life, this time in the city, specifically the Ballard neighborhood in Seattle, and now in an apartment rather than our own home, and near our daughter and her husband.
+We'd let someone else, the building management, take care of everything.
+We consider ourselves on a stationary cruise of indeterminate duration.
 And we love it.

 OK, all that's nice - but what's the point here?

 We've been lucky enough or intentional enough or daring enough or foolish enough in our retirement to live where and how we've wanted.
-Along the way taken thousands of photos, collected scores of stories, and come up against unexpected reality.
+Along the way we've taken thousands of photos, collected scores of stories, and come up against unexpected reality.
+It's time to tell some stories.

 If you're in or near retirement and find yourself attracted to island living, boats, RV travel, or city life you can sample it here.
 Not just the beauty, fun, and satisfaction but the problems, dangers, and costs as well.